 Rated Sustain: 30MB/s

 All these cards will offer a fairly similar performance to the Fujifilm X100VI, so be sure to buy the best deals and cards that have received good ratings.
-Sometimes, bad batches get released into the public, so if you start seeing a bunch of one-star reviews, avoid that card until the batch is cleared out.
+Sometimes, bad batches get released to the public, so if you start seeing a bunch of one-star reviews, avoid that card until the batch is cleared out.

 Using Film Simulator Will Slow Performance